tbeaulieu/LeMansGTDash/README.md

 Try to use variable names instead of per item colors

 Try to keep fonts uniform and clear.
 Don't go below 12px for font heights, as it gets illegible.

+Utilize opacity filters for timers to get blink effects.